Ancient Siam: History

-Lek Viriyaphant was interested in art since childhood, which inspired him to establish the Ancient City.
+Lek Viriyaphan was interested in art since childhood, which inspired him to establish the Ancient City.
 Initially, he intended to build a Thai map-shaped golf course where miniatures of important national ancient sites were placed, which aimed to serve tourism and education purposes only.

 Lek started doing research on the establishment of the Ancient City.
 He found that many ancient sites had been left in decay.
 Thus, he changed the concept of the Ancient City from being a tourism attraction and relaxation to an open-air museum for educational purposes to benefit newer generations who would be proud of their national heritage.

 Lek continually created artwork in the Ancient City as well as the Sanctuary of Truth in Pattaya and the Erawan Museum in Samut Prakan until the end of his life on 17 November 2000.

-Recent events
+Significant events

+King Bhumibol Adulyadej (Rama IX) and Queen Sirikit visited the Ancient City (Muang Boran) on two occasions.
+Their first visit took place in 1971 as a private visit, accompanied by all of their royal children.
+On 11 February 1972, at 17:00, the King and Queen again visited the Ancient City, accompanied by Queen Elizabeth II and the Duke of Edinburgh.
+The royal party was received by the Ancient City's committee, led by Praphai Viriyahphan, and subsequently toured major historic sites and monuments within the Ancient City by royal vehicle.

 In 2006, America's Next Top Model, Season 6, the reality show from the US, led the contestants to the finals by using the Pavilion of the Saint as a runway.
 It was a model platform that was the largest in the show's history.
 In the area, the Sanphet castle model was the place where the winner was announced.

-On 29 September 2009, 500 activists from the People's Alliance for Democracy (PAD) protested at the model of the Preah Vihear Temple in Ancient Siam.
-They claimed that the temple belonged to Thailand, although the International Court of Justice (ICJ) in The Hague had ruled in 1962 that the temple belonged to Cambodia.
+On 29 September 2009, during the Thai–Cambodian border dispute, a group of 500 members of the People's Alliance for Democracy led by Veera Somkwamkid traveled to the Ancient City to read a statement on behalf of the "Alliance Network for Reclaiming Thai Territory," calling for the return of Thai territory around Preah Vihear Temple to Thailand.

 Architecture by timeline

-The Pavilion of the Enlightened, a "creative design" not based on any historic structure.

 The Ancient City displays significant architectural achievements from different eras.
 They are arranged chronologically.